 What are the limitations on security deposits in North Dakota?

 In North Dakota, a landlord can generally charge up to one month's rent for a security deposit.
 If a tenant has a pet, an additional pet deposit may be required.
 For tenants with a felony conviction, the security deposit can be up to two months' rent.
-Security deposits need to be itemized and returned within 30 days of lease termination.
+Security deposits must be itemized and returned within 30 days of lease termination.

 What are some examples of activities that landlords are restricted from doing in relation to tenant privacy?